leod/hncynic/README.md

    [TensorFlow](https://www.tensorflow.org/) and [OpenNMT-tf](https://github.com/OpenNMT/OpenNMT-tf).
 3. [serve](serve/): Serve the model with TensorFlow serving.
 4. [ui](ui/): Host a web interface for querying the model.

+## Future Work
+The generated comments are fun to look at, but definitely still quite derpy.
+For example, many comments contradict themselves within just a few words.
+It is my understanding that there is enough training data to generain cohesive comments of this length.
+The model does learn to produce long comments, but it does not know what to fill them with, so it often resorts to e.g. making multiple (contradicting) trivial statements about some subject.

+To address these issues, it would be nice to see what would happen by including additional training data from other domains, such as Reddit comments or Wikipedia articles.

+Another idea would be to start from a pre-trained model such as [BERT](https://github.com/google-research/bert.git) and continue training them on the comment prediction task.